-The Fun Factory Abby G is very flexible and cleverly shaped to offer direct stimuation to your G-Spot.
+The Ava is very flexible and cleverly shaped to offer direct stimuation to your G-Spot.

 Using glass or metal dildos is another great way to stimulate your G-Spot too.
 You can enjoy temperature sex play by warming or cooling these versatile products to create unique sexual sensations and intense G-Spot pleasure.

 The Rocks-Off Dalia is a battery operated sex toy designed with a slight curve, perfectly shaped to stimulate you G-Spot whilst the OhMiBod Cuddle is a smaller rechargeable G-spot vibrator, perfectly shaped top tease your pleasure spot into submission with strong vibrations.